 - For one: Both these layouts have too high same-finger bigram (SFB) stats, and their fans often downplay the problem.

-- Secondly, many users of these layouts who have studied layout design a little seem unhappy with their choice.
+- Secondly, many users of these layouts who study layout design a little eventually become unhappy with their choice.

 - Workman was created to address Colemak's lateral index finger travel to D and H (see DH vs vanilla).
 It did so poorly.

 - If you do dislike lateral travel, Colemak-DH achieves the same thing without sacrificing layout quality.